blocky/archive/README.md

 md5sum ./static/assets/source.tar.gz | awk '{print $1}'
 ```

-This will produce `1340160b17e179b9add047aebef13a39`.
+This will produce `737ba8540fcee07cce2bb06cb132f39c`

 Second, let's use the `archive` tool to produce the same result.
+From the root
+directory of this project run:

 ```bash
 ./archive.sh "$dataDir" "source.tar"